AchaeaBashingScript/Bashing/README.md

 3. Deactivate or delete the keybinding of F2 that comes with svo.
 4. Use the alias `kconfig bashing toggle` to enable the script
 5. Start killing things.
 Acceptable targets must be killed at least once in an area to register them with the bashing script.
+   The basher will use the "target" variable or the in game target as a fallback, if there is no item in the prio list.
 6. Keep bashing away using the F2 keybinding to work yourself down the list.

 Priority management